-The front page of your site this is a really key setting.
-When you first start building a site with WordPress it’ll start life as a simple blog with your posts showing up on default front page.
-Here you actually want your page called home to be front of your store, that just means that this will be the first page what your site visitors will see.
+On the front page of your site, this is a really crucial setting.
+When you first start building a site with WordPress, it’ll begin to live as a simple blog with your posts showing up on the default front page.
+Here you actually want your page called home to be in front of your store.
+That just means that this will be the first page what your site visitors will see.

-After that, probably you will need to create header menus.
+After that, you will probably need to create header menus.
 So, to do that, go to Dashboard – Appearance-menus.
-Select create new menu.
+Select create a new menu.
 Give this menu name “Menu”.
-On left side of the page, select view all pages and then select Home-Shop-My account.
-If you desire, you can add additional pages important to you.
+On the left side of the page, select view all pages and then select Home-Shop-My account.
+If you desire, you can add additional pages vital to you.
 On Display location check boxes “Primary Menu” and “Handheld Menu”.

 Then click “Save” button.

-So, now when it’s done, you have to configurate preferred payment methods and then you can start adding products to your shop.
-To do that go to Dashboard – WooCommerce.
+So, now when it’s done, you have to configure preferred payment methods, and then you can start adding products to your shop.
+To do that, go to Dashboard – WooCommerce.

 First click on set up payments.

 By default, WooCommerce gives you three options – Their own WooCommerce Payments, PayPal and Stripe.
-If you are ready to go with one of these, just click on desired option.
-It will allow you to proceed with your preferred payment option configuration.
-If you are looking fore something more, read my article Online Payment Processing Solutions For WooCommerce Store.
+If you are ready to go with one of these, just click on the desired option.

 Adding products to WooCommerce store